IsraelSGarcia/black-souls-database/README.md

 - **Show Original**: Toggle to view original Japanese text, raw formulas, or technical data
 - **Readable Formulas**: Damage formulas converted from code to human-readable format
 - **ID Resolution**: All ID references automatically resolved to readable names
+- **Clickable Cross-References**: All references to skills, states, weapons, armors, items, enemies, and elements are clickable links that navigate to the referenced item
 - **Smart Filtering**: Placeholder and meaningless data automatically hidden
 - **Visual Icons**: Authentic pixel art icons from the game for each item
 - **Clean UI**: Modern, dark-themed interface optimized for readability
 - **Fully Responsive**: Optimized for all devices - phones, tablets, and desktops
 - **Touch-Friendly**: Large tap targets and optimized interactions for mobile devices
+- **Context-Aware Help**: Dynamic help system that adapts to your current location in the database

 ## How to Use

+### Option 1: Use the Live Website (Recommended)
+Visit **[https://israelsgarcia.github.io/black-souls-database/](https://israelsgarcia.github.io/black-souls-database/)** - No installation or setup required!

+### Option 2: Run Locally
 Simply open `app/index.html` in your web browser - no installation or server required!

 ### Navigation Flow